 Such endoscopic examination must be conducted in the operating room and includes:

-- A full examination of the airways and the oesophagus with rigid telescopes, under general anaesthesia with spontaneous breathing, in order not to miss a tracheo-bronchial dyskinesia, or a tracheo-bronchial laryngomalacia (50 to 66%).
+A full examination of the airways and the oesophagus with rigid telescopes, under general anaesthesia with spontaneous breathing, in order not to miss a tracheo-bronchial dyskinesia, or a tracheo-bronchial laryngomalacia (50 to 66%).
 The entire respiratory tract must be assessed because tracheo-bronchial fistulas are associated in 10 to 60% of the cases [34, 35].
 The larynx must then be examined with microlaryngoscopy during a laryngeal suspension, using high magnification either with a microscope or video monitored telescope .
 A preliminary topical application of 1% lidocaine may help before cleft palpation.
 The posterior glottis must be carefully inspected and palpated, looking for a sagittal cleft between the digestive and the respiratory tracts (Figure 3).
 A LC may be inadvertently overlooked because of the redundant mucosa between the oesophagus and trachea, prolapsing into the cleft.
 Several probes have been designed and proposed for cleft palpation .
 Once the diagnosis is made, it is fundamental to assess the length of the cleft .

 The endoscopic examination may also show associated anomalies such as: